MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/Examples/Drone.md

 - Ask the corresponding teacher for permission to receive a groups number.

-- Receive the rights to access the GitHub page where you can push code to the drone.
+- Receive the rights to access the GitHub page where you can push your code for the drone.